 Disabled access, sales of rare and unusual plants, tea rooms and gift shop.

-The Gardens at Hergest Croft are open 2019 -please see website for more information.
+The Gardens at Hergest Croft opening times 2020 from 7 March -please see website for more information.

 Disabled Access, tea rooms, plant sales, gift shop.